 It is a disease that, if properly diagnosed and treated in its early stages, it is cured completely without causing complications.

 Syphilis, as mentioned above, is caused by infection with the spirochete Treponema pallidum.
 There are three routes of transmission:

-– Via mother (congenital syphilis): A type of transmission that occurs between a mother infected with syphilis and the fetus, from the fourth month of pregnancy.
+- Mother to child (congenital syphilis): A type of transmission that occurs between a mother infected with syphilis and the fetus, from the fourth month of pregnancy.
 Amniotic fluid from an infected mother penetrates through the placenta or the fetus is contaminated at birth when being in direct contact with the “birth canal.

 - Blood infection: This type of transmission occurs when infected blood from a sick person comes in contact with the blood of a healthy person.
 This usually occurs when sharing needles and can be done through a blood transfusion with contaminated blood.
 The latter case is very rare, both because donated blood is strictly analyzed and because the bacterium Treponema pallidum lives very little in stored blood outside the body (24 hours or so).